Best Outdoor Grill Under $500

 Can I get a pellet grill for under $500?

-Not one Jeff would recommend.
+Not one we'd recommend.
 Budget pellet grills under $500 — Pit Boss, Z Grills, and similar — cut corners on the auger motor, temperature control, and materials.
 You will likely replace them in 2-3 years.
 The Traeger Pro 780, the entry point for quality pellet grilling, starts around $999.
 Save up or go charcoal.

 Is a gas or charcoal grill better for beginners?